PlayResonance/whitepaper/tokenomics/cnfts/xerion-cola-corp.md

 # Xerion Cola Corp (XCC) cNFT Staking Roadmap

 The Xerion Cola cNFT is a unique in-game asset that represents ownership of shares in Xerion Cola Corp within the Resonance game ecosystem.
-These cNFTs will have a staking mechanism, enabling players to invest in Xerion Cola Corp by staking XerionCoin, the native cryptocurrency of the game, paired with Solana, a popular blockchain, into a liquidity pool hosted on Kamino Finance.
+These cNFTs will have a staking mechanism, enabling players to invest in Xerion Cola Corp by staking XerionCoin, the native cryptocurrency of the game, paired with Solana, into a liquidity pool hosted on Kamino Finance.

 ### Key Features: